 Section 7.2 Distributions.

 (a) From time to time (but at least once each Month) the Managing Member shall determine in its reasonable judgment to what extent (if any) the Company's Net Cash Flow exceeds its current and anticipated needs, including, without limitation, its needs for operating expenses, capital expenditures, debt service (if any), acquisitions, and a reasonable contingency reserve, all determined in accordance with generally accepted accounting principles, consistently applied.
-If such an excess in Net Cash Flow exists, the Managing Member shall cause the Company to distribute to the Members, in proportion to each Member’s Membership Interest, an amount in cash equal to that excess in Net Cash Flow, such amount not to exceed the positive Capital Account balance of such Member; provided, however, that all income or gain related to Third Party Gathering Agreements shall be distributed among the Members as set forth the Capacity Allocation and Expansion Determination Agreement.
+If such an excess in Net Cash Flow exists, the Managing Member shall cause the Company to distribute to the Members, in proportion to each Member’s Membership Interest, an amount in cash equal to that excess in Net Cash Flow, such amount not to exceed the positive Capital Account balance of such Member; provided, however, that all income or gain related to Third Party Gathering Agreements, Fuel, and liquids from the Lost Creek Plant shall be distributed among the Members as set forth the Capacity Allocation and Expansion Determination Agreement or the Administrative Services Agreement.

 (b) From time to time the Managing Member also may cause property of the Company (other than cash) to be distributed to the Members, which distribution shall be made in proportion to each Member’s Membership Interest and may be made subject to existing liabilities and obligations.
 Immediately prior to such a distribution, the Capital Accounts of the Members shall be adjusted as provided in Treasury Regulation section 1.704-1(b)(2)(iv)(f) and the fair market value of distributed property shall not exceed the positive Capital Account balance of the Member to which such distribution is made.